webpack/webpack-dev-server/README.md

 The client scripts are built with `npm run-script prepublish`.

+Run the relevant [examples](https://github.com/webpack/webpack-dev-server/tree/master/examples) to see if all functionality still works.

 When making a PR, keep these goals in mind:

 - The communication library (Sock.js) should not be exposed to the user.